 8 Colorado Destinations that are “Off the Beaten Path”

 Visitors to Colorado generally have a few locations in mind by the time the plane touches down.
-Rocky Mountain National Park, Denver, Aspen, Garden of the Gods, Red Rocks Amphitheatre, Four Corners, or maybe a drive up to the summit of Mount Evans or Pike’s Peak grace the to-do lists of thousands of visitors every year, but there’s so much more to Colorado than these few destinations.
-Whether you’re a local, new to the state, or just passing through, these attractions, towns, and destinations are places you’ll want to add to your bucket list.
+Rocky Mountain National Park, Denver, Aspen, Garden of the Gods, Red Rocks Amphitheatre, Four Corners, or maybe a drive up to the summit of Mount Evans or Pike’s Peak grace the to-do lists of thousands of visitors every year.
+There’s so much more to Colorado than these few destinations.
+Whether you’re a local, new to the state, or just passing through, we recommended visiting these, towns, and destinations that are more off the beaten path.
+Surely to satisfy your sense of adventure and experience yet more wonders of Colorado.

 Black Canyon of the Gunnison National Park

-When you Google “Cooper Mountain”, the search includes results for the much more popular Copper Mountain Resort, which is honestly doing this little mountain resort a huge disservice.
-Cooper, located just north of Leadville, has 39 beginner to intermediate trails for skiers and snowboarders, as well as over 2,500 acres of additional expert terrain on Chicago Ridge that’s accessible by snowcat.
+When you Google “Cooper Mountain,” the search includes results for the much more popular Copper Mountain Resort, which is honestly doing Cooper Mountain a considerable disservice.
+Cooper, located just north of Leadville, has 39 beginner to intermediate trails for skiers and snowboarders and over 2,500 acres of additional expert terrain on Chicago Ridge that’s accessible by snowcat.
 The vibe at Cooper is laid back and welcoming, perfect for families, groups of friends, couples, or solo skiers.
-Lift tickets and equipment rentals are far cheaper than a lot of the big resorts, and since it’s a place mostly used by locals, lines for the lifts are all but nonexistent.
+Lift tickets and equipment rentals are far cheaper than a lot of the big resorts, and since it’s a place used mainly by locals, lines for the lifts are all but nonexistent.

 Antero Hot Springs Cabins

-Not far south of Buena Vista, Antero Hot Springs Cabins are a great destination for those who want to enjoy the beauty of the Rockies but don’t necessarily want to hike.
-These historic cabins are rustic and comfortable, tucked into the gorgeous wilderness between Mt.
+Not far south of Buena Vista, Antero Hot Springs Cabins is an excellent destination for those who want to enjoy an off-the-beaten-path beauty of the Rockies but don’t necessarily want to hike.
+These historic cabins are rustic and comfortable, tucked into the more remote and gorgeous wilderness between Mt.
 Antero and Mt.
 Princeton - two towering 14ers - and tall cliffs that stretch 1500 feet above the cabin.
-Staying here is relaxing and peaceful not just because of the accommodations but also because each of the three cabins has its own private hot springs pool just outside of it, free from the rowdy crowds that sometimes cram into more popular hot springs like Glenwood or Strawberry.
-At Antero, visitors can lay back, soak, and enjoy the amazing wonder that is the Rocky Mountains from the comfort of a warm and soothing tub.
+Staying here is relaxing and peaceful.
+The accommodations are lovely and each of the three cabins has its own private hot springs pool just outside.
+Free from the crowds that sometimes cram into more popular hot springs like Glenwood or Strawberry.
+At Antero, visitors can lay back, soak, and enjoy the amazing Rocky Mountain wonder from the comfort of a private warm and soothing tub.

-Located near La Junta, in southeast Colorado, the Picketwire Canyonlands are home to the longest known dinosaur track in North America.
+Located near La Junta, in southeast Colorado, the Picketwire Canyonlands is home to the longest known dinosaur track in North America.
 Here, visitors can see tracks from over one hundred different dinosaurs, as well as art created by some of the earliest humans who inhabited the canyons of the area.
-History in this area extends millions of years into the past, and visitors will be able to see a story of the progression of time, starting with the dinosaurs and leading through 19th century structures and a 20th century cattle ranch.
+History in this area extends millions of years into the past, and visitors will be able to see a story of the progression of time, starting with the dinosaurs and leading through 19th-century structures and a 20th-century cattle ranch.

 Last Dollar Road

-This drive will take you through the Mount Sneffles Wilderness and the San Miguel River Valley.
+This drive will take you through the Mount Sneffles Wilderness and the San Miguel River Valley, a route that is especially off the beaten path.
 Along the way, you’ll see groves of Aspens, pine forests, and the jagged, dramatic figures of the Rocky Mountains as a backdrop.
-It’s the kind of drive that’s meant to be taken slowly, with lots of stops along the way for sightseeing.
+It’s a remote kind of drive that’s meant to be taken slowly, with lots of stops along the way for sightseeing.
 The grand, sweeping photos you’ll take along the way will look amazing on your Instagram but still won’t manage to do any justice to the real thing.

 McInnis Canyons National Conservation Area